electron-plumber/electron-big-book/docs/math/0 Core courses/25 Chapter6 plane geometry Module2 triangles lower.md

 ## 19.Congruence of triangle

 ### $\textcolor{#1E3A5F}{\fbox{1}}\:$Definition
-If two triangles have the __same share and size__, they're said to be congruent.
+If two triangles have __the same shape and size__, they're said to be congruent.

 ### $\textcolor{#1E3A5F}{\fbox{2}}\:$Identification
 Congruence can be identified using __side-side-side (SSS),